 Emily Balskus joined Harvard’s chemistry faculty in 2011 and is now Professor of Chemistry and Chemical Biology, an Associate Member of the Broad Institute of Harvard and MIT, a Faculty Associate of the Microbial Sciences Initiative at Harvard, and a member of the Harvard Digestive Diseases Center.
 In 2019, Dr. Balskus received the Blavatnik National Award for Young Scientists, the largest unrestricted scientific prize offered to America’s early career researchers.
 A prize of $250,000 was awarded to each of three winners in different fields of science, selected from a pool of 343 nominees.
 Balskus was awarded the chemistry prize for her discoveries concerning the chemistry of specific bacteria in the human gastrointestinal tract.
 She has identified species implicated in pancreatic cancer, inflammatory bowel disease, and diabetes, and has discovered a specific bacterial product which may play a role in colorectal cancer.
 Her studies are already contributing to new treatment options for Parkinson’s disease.
 Her work, which links the disciplines of chemistry, biology and microbiology, is changing the way other researchers explore the world within us.
 In 2021, Balskus was chosen to receive the Waterman Award of the National Science Foundation, which includes $1 million in research funding.

-In 2018, publisher Condé Nast announced that Irish journalist Samantha Barry would become the editor-in-chief of Glamour.
-She is only the eighth person to lead the magazine in its nearly 80-year history, and the first to come from a background in broadcasting and digital media rather than print journalism.
-She has worked in over 25 countries, reporting and training other journalists on broadcasting, technology and social media.
-A graduate of University College, Cork and the City University of Dublin, Barry worked as an editor and foreign correspondent for the Irish broadcasting network RTE and for BBC World News before becoming Executive Producer for Social and Emerging Media at CNN Worldwide.
-Under her leadership, CNN presence became the most followed news organization in the world of social media.
-She led CNN’s social media coverage of the 2016 presidential election, winning the first Edward R. Murrow Award to be given for excellence in social media.
+In 2018, publisher Condé Nast announced that Irish journalist Samantha Barry would become the editor-in-chief of Glamour U.S. She is only the eighth person to lead the magazine in its nearly 80-year history and the first to come from a background in broadcasting and digital media rather than print journalism.
+She has worked in over 25 countries, reporting and training other journalists on broadcasting, technology, and social media.
+A graduate of University College, Cork, and the City University of Dublin, Barry worked as an editor and foreign correspondent for the Irish broadcasting network RTE and BBC World News before becoming Executive Producer for Social and Emerging Media at CNN Worldwide.
+Under her leadership, CNN became the most followed news organization on social media.
+She led CNN’s social media coverage of the 2016 presidential election, winning the first Edward R. Murrow Award for excellence in social media.
+In 2021, Barry became Americas Editorial Director of Glamour, overseeing content across the U.S., Mexico, and Latin America.
+In October 2024, Condé Nast announced her appointment as Glamour’s first Global Editorial Director.
+In this new role, she will oversee all content strategy for Glamour across its global editions in Germany, Mexico, Latin America, Spain, the UK, and the U.S. In 2024, Barry was awarded an Honorary Doctorate by Ulster University in recognition of her contributions to journalism and her dedication to empowering women and girls.

 At Oxford University, Ruzwana Bashir was the first British woman of Asian descent to serve as President of the prestigious Oxford Union debating society.
 After earning her MBA as a Fulbright Scholar at Harvard Business School, she worked in private equity at the Blackstone Group and investment banking at Goldman Sachs.
 She then worked directly with CEO Kevin Ryan at the Gilt Groupe online shopping site and was part of the founding team at Artsy, the online art dealer.
 In 2012, she founded Peek.com, an online activities platform based in San Francisco, with support from Google Chairman Eric Schmidt, Twitter co-founder Jack Dorsey and TPG Capital founder David Bonderman.
 A one-stop-shop to book travel activities, Peek provides tour operators with online booking capabilities and powerful inventory management tools.
 She was selected as one of Forbes magazine’s “30 Under 30 in Technology,” Fast Company’s “100 Most Creative People” and Vanity Fair’s “Next Establishment.”